ME & My Wedding

 My mum managed to find an outfit, but still has to find a hat, shoes and a bag to go with it.

 The map and guidebooks arrived, but we have not had time to look at them properly yet.

-We asked if we could travel first class on the trains during our holiday, but you have to ask for an upgrade a month before travel, so the travel agent said she would do this and ring us.
+We asked if we could travel First Class on the trains during our holiday, but you have to ask for an upgrade a month before travel, so the travel agent said she would do this and ring us.
 It should have been done on Friday 18th, but we did not hear anything.
 Rob called in yesterday and found that no one had done it and that it could not be done till Monday morning.
-As it is first come first served basis we may not get it.
+As it is on a ‘first come, first served’ basis, we may not get it.
 We don't really mind, but the travel agent promised she would not forget to make the call for us.

 Rob contacted all the people we needed to speak to, except for the DJ; we still need to speak to him.